ivichadriana/timeseries_analysis/README.md

-# Analyze Calcium Imaging Files Final Project Guidance Document
+# Analyze Calcium Imaging Files GUI

 ## Before starting analysis:
 - Project_GUI_Analyze_Calcium.mlapp is the main script.
 All other scripts will be called within this GUI.